MATTMCCA/Heliotrope/log/README.md

 After my bulk order of LED's and sockets clear customs, I can assemble the PCB, yet again.
 As a note to self, 3201PA-F Nylon is extremely flexible, while the other material that Ive used to date appear more ridged as a solid.
 I rather like 3201PA-F Nylon.

 Ive also impulsively purchased a few (regularly priced, not inflated) STM32F411CEU6's, so I will see where that takes me.
 According to the *musty bowels of the internet*, QMK has support for the STM32F411.
 So far I have been able to compile a test build with no issue.
 So this is good news.

+# Log 005

+I got my new new new 3D prints today, MJF Nylon 12 (dyed the sexist of purples) (photo 21-23).
+These have been the best prints yet, FAB JawsTec, USA based.
+Everything looks good, the material is better than the 3201PA-F, and no warping, that's right folks!, ZERO WARP (+|- some warp after assembly).
+This is not a paid review, I'm just a weirdo who builds things.
+I also got my key-switch sockets today, still waiting on my LED's.